The “Pay it Forward” Model.

 SONOMA ASHRAM FOUNDATION

-A monthly donation is made by Rasamaya to the charitable endeavors of Carrie's mentor, who has taught her so much about living life with grace and an open heart.
+Carrie's mentor, Baba Harihar Ramji has taught her so much about living life with grace and an open heart.
 Carrie makes regular trips the ashram in Sonoma, California and Varanasi, India.
-Their charitable works include a women’s vocational program, a boy’s orphanage, a school for impoverished children, a personal retreat center, an eye clinic & hospital, and an eco-farm.
+The charitable works of the ashram include a women’s vocational program, boy’s orphanage, home for girls, school for impoverished children, personal retreat center, an eye clinic & hospital, and an eco-farm.
 Learn more at www.sonomaashram.org